 Glucosamine In Kibble?

-A 50 lb dog would need about 1000 mg of glucosamine supplement a day … but with some kibbles you’d need to feed more than 20 cups of food a day to get this amount!
+A 50 lb dog would need about 1000 mg of glucosamine supplement a day.
+But with some kibbles you’d have to feed more than 20 cups of food a day to get this amount!
+Not a good choice!

-Just like us, our dogs have naturally occurring glucosamine in our bodies.
-So do the animals your dog eats.
-There are lots of delicious foods you can give your dog to provide her with natural sources of glucosamine.
+Your dog has naturally occurring glucosamine in her body.
+So do the animals she eats.
+This means there are some delicious foods you can give your dog to provide her with natural sources of glucosamine.

 But before I list glucosamine rich foods, there are two things you need to know …